dev-rebase/dev-rebase.github.io/docs/observability.md

 Observability isn’t just about having dashboards; it’s about taking action when something goes wrong. **Alerting** is the process of automatically notifying the team when a metric crosses a critical threshold.
 This isn't just for the backend.
 An alert could be "CPU utilization is above 90%" or "Crash-free user rate for the new iOS version has dropped below 99.5%."

 When an alert fires, it triggers an **incident**.
-As a developer, you will likely be part of the response team, especially if the issue is related to a service or application you own—be it a microservice, a mobile app, or a web front-end.
+As a developer, you will likely be part of the response team, especially if the issue is related to a service or application you own—be it a micro-service, a mobile app, or a web front-end.

 The goal of incident response is to restore service as quickly as possible.
 Afterward, the team conducts a "blameless retrospective" to understand the root cause and prevent the issue from recurring.
 Your insights, informed by data from across the full stack, are invaluable in this process.